grosjo/fts-xapian/README.md

 Example: "<john@doe>" will create joh, ohn, hn@, ..., john@d, ohn@do, ..., and finally john@doe as searchable keywords.

-Set "verbose=1" to see verbose messages in the log, "verbose=2" for debug Set "attachments=1" if you want to index attachments (this works only for text attachments)
+Set "verbose=1" to see verbose messages in the log, "verbose=2" for debug

 Restart Dovecot: